neofodere/SlyMultiTrainer/README.md

 ## Known issues
 - DAG
-  - NOTE: The below can be fixed by setting the address "ClusterIdAddress + 4" to -1 instead of "targetTask.Id".
+  - NOTE: The below can be fixed by setting the address "ClusterIdAddress + 4" to -1 instead of "targetTask.Id"
   - Sly 2
     - Loading the task in Episode 1 "t1_bug_intro" without focus will try to play the binocucom dialogue immediately (and also, failing to do so)
     - Loading the task in Episode 2 "t2_steal_tuxedo_intro" will not play the binocucom dialogue after walking inside the hotel
+    - Loading the task in Episode 7 "t7_laser_outside" without focus will not play the binocucom dialogue, which will cause the first crystal to not be interactable
+    - Loading the task in Episode 7 "t7_bearcave_intro_int" without focus will not play the binocucom dialogue, which will cause the radio transmitters to not be pickable
+    - Loading the task in Episode 7 "t7_bearcave_back_outside" without focus will play the binocucom dialogue while sly is still crawling outside the bearcave
   - Sly 3
     - Loading the task in Episode 4 "t4_van_defend_pkturret_intro" with the Grapple-Cam gadget already acquired will make the gang's van not appear